DeanWahle/PaulGrahamEssayRAG/README.md

 - Node.js 18+ and npm
 - OpenAI API key
 - Supabase account with a project that has the pgvector extension enabled
+- Docker and Docker Compose (optional, for local development)

 ### Environment Setup